vapor/docs/3.0/docs/getting-started/routing.md

 ## After registering your routes

-After registering your routes you must register the Router as a [`Service`](../getting-started/services.md)
+After registering your routes you must register the Router as a [Getting Started &rarr; Services](services.md)